erikeldridge/erikeldridge.github.com/_posts/2017-12-24-netbook-development.md

         $ /opt/google/chrome-remote-desktop/start-host

    Note: this step directs you to a url, which redirects to another url.
-[The auth token is a query param of the redirect url](https://askubuntu.com/questions/795703/chrome-remote-desktop-access-to-headless-ubuntu-server-16-04-machine#comment1587657_953269).
+[The auth token is a query param of the redirect url](https://askubuntu.com/questions/795703/chrome-remote-desktop-access-to-headless-ubuntu-server-16-04-machine#comment1587657_953269), and the trailing "#" is part of the token
 6. Install the CRD extension on the chromebook and launch it.
 You should see your host listed in the "my computers" section.
 7. Click on your host and enter the access pin you defined